-Using the LTO-2 Half-Height Tape Drive
+Using the LTO-3 Tape Drive

-The LTO-2 Half-Height Tape Drive can be configured via the mt command options and a default configuration can be setup using the 'stsetoptions' command from within the mt command.
-See the man page for mt for details.
+The LTO-3 Tape Drive can be configured via the mt command options and a default configuration can be setup using the stsetoptions command from within the mt command.
+Refer to the man page for mt for details.
 We suggest not using the erase command nor commands which attempt to partition the tape.
 Partitioning is not supported in the LTO format.